Our administration is made up of passionate, experienced school leaders who understand the value of education and the

 After a decade working in public and international schools, Dr. Jorgenson received his doctorate in Educational leadership from Arizona State University.
 In 2010, he was selected as a Klingenstein Fellow by the Teachers College of Columbia University in New York, and was later selected to return as a Field Instructor for Columbia, mentoring new administrators across the western United States.
 In 2014, Dr. Jorgenson was appointed to the Klingenstein Advisory Council, the Center's board of directors, serving with five other school heads from prominent schools around the world along with members of the Klingenstein family.

 "Almaden Country Day School is a safe and happy place to learn," says Dr. Jorgenson, whose own daughter attended the school for eight years and is now thriving in high school.
 "When children are stimulated, challenged, and loved at school, anything is possible!
 And this is what happens here every day.
 It's what I treasure most about ACDS."

 In his free time, Dr. Jorgenson enjoys exercise, travel, and spending time with his family.
 He is currently working on a parenting book with renowned Bay Area family therapist, Sheri Glucoft Wong.

-Cecilia Robb has been part of the ACDS community for 26 years.
+Cecilia Robb has been part of the ACDS community for more than 25 years.
 Mrs. Robb has encouraged dynamic learning programs, including the Socratic method of literature study, developed class Web sites and mentored new teachers.
 In 2005, she and her co-teacher, Mrs. Gay, helped make ACDS among the first schools in the state to feature a 1:1 laptop program.
 Mrs. Robb knows every facet of campus life, through her initial years as a fourth grade teacher, then as a versatile substitute when her children were young, and then back to the classroom where she taught fifth and sixth grade before moving into administration.

 "One of the joys of working at ACDS is the community of teachers, parents and students.
 The teachers are my friends as well as my colleagues.
 Little in life is as rewarding as working for the success of individual children."